-- End of Service Benefit Selection (5 - 10 minutes) – Read about the end of service benefits before choosing between the stipend and the education award.
+- End of Service Benefit Selection (5 minutes) – Read about the end of service benefits before selecting the stipend or the Segal Education Award.

-- VISTA Candidates who move more than 50 miles from their home of record to their VISTA service site may qualify for relocation assistance.
+- VISTA candidates who move more than 50 miles from their home of record to their VISTA service site may qualify for relocation assistance from VISTA.
 Review the VISTA Relocation Benefits Fact Sheet for further details.

 You are also required to attend the following webinars.
-Details about the webinars will be sent to you about two weeks before your first day of service.
+Details about the webinars will be emailed to you about two weeks before your first day of service.

-- Countdown to VISTA Service (90 minutes) – This webinar highlights what to do before service, what to do on the first day of service, relocation, the criminal history check process, and provides an opportunity to ask questions.
+- Countdown to VISTA Service (90 minutes) – This webinar highlights what to do before service, what to do on the first day of service, relocation, the criminal history check process, and includes Q&A.

-- Launching Your VISTA Service (90 minutes) – This webinar highlights the VISTA Program’s mission, discusses the VISTA Assignment Description (VAD), describes where to find resources and support, and officially swears you into VISTA service.
-There will also be a time to ask questions.
-This webinar occurs at 3:00pm ET on your first day of VISTA service.
+- Launching Your VISTA Service (90 minutes) – This webinar highlights VISTA’s mission, discusses the VISTA Assignment Description, describes where to find resources and support, includes Q&A, and officially swears you into VISTA service.
+This webinar occurs at 3:00-4:30 p.m.
+ET on your first day of VISTA service.

 Criminal History Check

-Finally, all AmeriCorps VISTA members are required to undergo a background investigation.
-The AmeriCorps program investigates for past sexual offenses, violent crimes, and crimes that have direct negative implications on your service assignment.
+Finally, all VISTA members are required to undergo a criminal history/background investigation.
+AmeriCorps investigates for past sexual offenses, violent crimes, and crimes that have direct negative implications on your service assignment.

-You will receive an email with instructions for completing a name-based online background check, which is due before your first day of service.
+You will receive an email with instructions for completing an online background check, which is due before your first day of service.
 Your assignment is contingent upon successful completion of the criminal history background check.

 On-Site Orientation and Training

-Your AmeriCorps VISTA supervisor has developed an On-Site Orientation and Training to introduce you to the sponsoring organization, the community you serve, the project and your specific assignment, sponsor policies and procedures, and more.
-It may span weeks and involve formal and informal learning.
+Your VISTA project supervisor will provide an On-Site Orientation and Training to introduce you to the sponsoring organization, the community you serve, the project and your specific assignment, sponsor policies and procedures, and more.
+It may span several days or weeks and include formal and informal learning opportunities

-These courses, which are intended to be completed when you are at your site and within the first two weeks of service, will help you get the most out of your On-Site Orientation and Training and prepare you for your service as a VISTA.
+These courses are intended to be completed within the first two weeks of service, and they will help you get the most out of your On-Site Orientation and Training and prepare you for your service as a VISTA.
 The worksheets are for your use and do not need to be submitted to AmeriCorps.